Vekkesind · Tarot>Major Arcana Meanings

 Sun Tarot Card Meaning - 35 Interpretations!

 The Sun is the nineteenth card of the Major Arcana, and it is the ruling planet of Leo.
 Its imagery shows a radiant sun in a cloudless sky, a jubilant child on a white horse, and four sunflowers growing behind a low brick wall.
 After the shadows and mystery of the Moon card, the Sun arrives as pure affirmation.
-Everything is visible, everything is energized, and the way forward is finally clear.
+Everything is visible.
+The confusion lifts, and the way forward is finally clear.

 The short answer: The Sun tarot card means joy, clarity, and success, pointing to a time when obstacles clear, efforts pay off, and you move forward with genuine confidence and creative energy.